What to look for in dog food ingredients

-Shih Tzu, or any of our pets really, to be healthy and eat quality meals, but aren’t quite sure how to read the labels on the back of the containers.
+Many of us want our Shih Tzu or any of our pets to be healthy and eat quality meals, but we aren't quite sure how to read the labels on the back of the containers.

-quality than foods sold at a pet supply store or from online pet retailers.
+In general, dog foods sold at the grocery store are of lower quality ingredients than foods sold at a pet specialty store or online pet retailers.

 So what’s a dog owner to do?